Online is fine, but expect to be busy

-In this class we will all use Slack, a collaboration app which will allow you to ask and answer questions, upload files for us to inspect, etc. Each of you is required to sign up for the Slack channel for this class and to post to the channel at least twice, but I encourage to use Slack as frequently as you feel the need.
+In this class we will all use Slack, a collaboration app which will allow you to ask and answer questions, upload files for us to inspect, etc. Each of you is required to sign up for the Slack workspace for this class and to post to the workspace at least twice, but I encourage to use Slack as frequently as you feel the need.
 We at the NMI have been using Slack for a few years and it is very effective tool for remote communication.
-It is easy to use and a great way to communicate with me, Tyler Mazurek (your teaching assistant), and your classmates.
+It is easy to use and a great way to communicate with me, your teaching assistant, and your classmates.

-Don't be shy.
-After all, we can't see you.
+Don’t be shy.
+After all, we can’t see you (on Slack anyway).

 I really hope that this class will develop into an active online community this semester.
-There aren't that many of you and Tyler and I plan to be available a LOT.
-Also, if someone posts a question that you know the answer to, don't be shy about answering.
+There aren’t that many of you and your teaching assistant and I plan to be available a LOT.
+Also, if someone posts a question that you know the answer to, don’t be shy about answering.
 I LOVE students who help other students.

 Have fun and relax.
 We’ve got your back.